 - Implement Clinical Decision Support Alerts.

-- Review and update signature requirements for your documentation process.
+- Review and update your department’s clinical and operational policies and procedures, including signature requirements for your documentation process.

 - Review and update job descriptions.

-- Ensure staff credentials and skill sets are up to date.
+- Ensure staff credentials and competencies and skill sets are up to date.

 - Reevaluate the use of technology and supplies to ensure appropriate use for your patient population.

-- Ensure clinical provider understanding of surgical wound care services and documentation requirements.
+- Coordinate discussions with clinical providers to ensure appropriate understanding of surgical wound care services and documentation requirements.

 - Manage patient outliers and update plans of care.